fc00/spec/cryptoauth.md

 The **Hash code** subfield of **Authentication challenge** is validated against local passwords using the same method of hash code generatation described above.
+OR USERNAME IF IT IS AUTHTYPE 2

-To decrypt the handshake key payload, the HELLO recipient generates the temporary key used by the remote node during encryption using the same process.
-The local permanent secret key is combined with the remote permanent public key using the **scalarmult_curve25519** primative, concatenated with the SHA256 digest of the password, and hashed again with SHA256 to create the temporary key.
+To decrypt the handshake key payload, the HELLO recipient generates the
+>>temporary key<< DONT USE TEMPORARY KEY, CALL IT TEMPORARY SHARED SECRET (TEMP curve25519 KEYS ARE ALSO USED) used by the remote node during encryption using the same process.
+The local permanent secret key is combined with the remote permanent public key using the **scalarmult_curve25519** primative, concatenated with the SHA256 digest of the password (UNLESS AUTHTYPE 0), and hashed again with SHA256 to create the temporary key.

 The payload is authenticated and decrypted, and the recipient stores the